 HISTORY

-The iconostasis and murals of this small and cosy church form an artistic ensemble.
-There is a permanent exhibition of Russian wooden sculpture and carvings of the 15th-19th centuries in the cloister of the Church.
-There are not many pieces of this branch of art left — therefore each item in this collection is of great interest and value.
+The iconostasis and the murals of this small and cosy church form a unique artistic ensemble.
+In the cloister of the church there is a permanent exhibition of Russian wooden sculpture and carvings of the 15th-19th centuries.
+There are not many pieces of this type of art left, so every item in this collection is of great interest and value.

 In summer of 1451, Tatar troops unexpectedly came close to Moscow, burnt out the suburbs and besieged the Kremlin.
 During the whole night, the citizens were preparing to defend the city, inspired and reinforced by ceaseless prayers and church services, ministered by Metropolitan Jonah.
 In the morning of 2 July, that was the Feast Day of the Deposition of the Virgin’s Robe in Blachernae, the invaders raise the siege, left all the loot and retreated.
 In commemoration of the miraculous escape, there was laid the foundation of the private chapel for the Metropolitans, which got its name due to the feast.